Tooth Extractions – Ormond Beach, FL

 Extractions are typically categorized by their complexity.
 For example, simple extractions involve the removal of teeth that are visible in the mouth.
 Alternatively, surgical extractions require making an incision into connective tissue around the tooth to access it.
 This may often be the case for impacted wisdom teeth that have failed to erupt fully through the gum tissue.

 Additionally, patients may require multiple tooth extractions as opposed to a single tooth extraction, which is often the case for those seeking a denture or other prosthetic device to rebuild their smile.
 Regardless of the type of extraction needed, you can trust your dentists to be with you every step of the way for your aftercare.

-After you’ve completed surgery, it’s essential that you follow the right steps from Dr. Nawrocki and Dr. Cobb to avoid complications later.
-The extraction site will take a minimum of a few days to heal and is typically accommodated by oral bleeding, swelling and a sore throat.
+After you’ve completed surgery, you must follow the right steps from Dr. Nawrocki to avoid complications later.
+The extraction site will take a minimum of a few days to heal and is typically accommodated by oral bleeding, swelling, and a sore throat.
 Our dentists will make sure to provide proper post-care instructions to ensure a speedy recovery after your treatment.